-This course explores counselling values, theories, knowledge and skills and their integration into practice in a safe, supportive and supervised setting.
+This course explores counselling values, theories, knowledge and skills and their integration into practice in a safe, supportive and supervised setting, which will include clinical practice supervision.
 In preparation for practice, you will identify and develop skills appropriate to core theoretical approaches in counselling and supervision to enable you to describe, analyse and utilise these skills on placement.
 Counselling methods are experienced, knowledge and theories applied, and skills developed.
 This course has a focus on developing your skills as a reflective practitioner.

 - (SCS265 or COU265) and (SCS276 or COU176 or COU276) and (SCS280 or SCS180 or COU180) and enrolled in Program AR375 or AR302 and permission from the Course Coordinator